Bad Spark Plug Symptoms: How To Tell if Your Plugs Are Bad

 Choppy Acceleration

 This is a classic case of bad spark plugs and fixing it is neither difficult nor expensive.
 Average spark plug replacement costs are extremely low.
-So if you are starting to notice the symptoms of bad spark plugs, you know exactly what to do.
+So if you are starting to notice the signs of bad spark plugs, you know exactly what to do.

 Concluding Summary